dibalokechanda/dibalokechanda.github.io/_posts/2024-03-06-Introduction-to-GLMs-and-GAMs.md

 This starts with the idea about the ordinary least squares (OLS) and the assumptions we make when we fit an OLS.
 One of the assumptions is the response variable follows a Gaussian distribution with constant variance.
 When we are introduced to OLS we come across a figure like the following:

 ![ols](https://i.ibb.co/5xsFKVV/chrome-j5j-Tu-I7-Ar-N.png)

+I think anyone can immediately see the problem if this model is to be applied in a real-world scenario.
+The issue is we make the assumption about the response variable $y$.